 Here are some resources to help you learn more about what you can do to help:

 This article was translated from German to English by Christie Sacco.
-You can view the original here: 10 Dinge, die es nicht mehr gibt, wenn die Bienen verschwinden** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can view the original here: 10 Dinge, die es nicht mehr gibt, wenn die Bienen verschwinden** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?